Sidpatchy/Sus-o-meter/README.md

 Sus-o-meter works by reading the browser history of all installed browsers.
 Then, it checks if any links match the primary-dataset.
 Finally, it attempts to load each of the pages detected and compares the page title to the data in the secondary-dataset.

+## Why?
+Idk, it sounded funny in my head.

 # Usage
 Clone the repository:
 ```bash